AlibabaCloudDocs/icms_mqtt/intl.en-US/Product Introduction/Terms.md

 # Terms {#concept_42420_zh .concept}

 Before using Message Queue for MQTT, you must understand the concepts and terms related to this service and the MQTT protocol.
-For information about the use cases, see [What is AliwareMQ for IoT?](intl.en-US/Product Introduction/What is AliwareMQ for IoT?.md#).
+For information about the use cases, see [What is Message Queue for MQTT?](intl.en-US/Product Introduction/What is Message Queue for MQTT?.md#).

 ## Concepts {#section_0wq_m9y_osd .section}